strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 2.0 - 2025-01-09 =
+* FEATURE: Rebranded to "Mailing Address Add On" to better reflect the functionality of the plugin. #48 (@JarrydLong)
+* ENHANCEMENT: Updated the checkout page code to move the mailing address fields below the billing address fields via JavaScript. #60 (@dparker1005)
+* BUG FIX: Fixed an issue where emails may contain the mailing address of the email recipient instead of the member who checked out. #61 (@MaximilianoRicoTabo)
+* BUG FIX: Fixed the user field group name for the mailing address fields to not have spaces. #59 (@dparker1005)

 = 1.3 - 2024-07-10 =
 * ENHANCEMENT: Added support for V3.1+ Paid Memberships Pro frontend changes and kept backwards compatibility for older versions. (@MaximilianoRicoTabo, @andrewlimaza)